 Goal is to create a public and international web presence to raise awareness about the conflict and ongoing peace processes in a particular conflict, to support inclusive, open, and informed peace process and agreements.

-In the short term, the website will feature
+In the short term, the project will feature

 - A timeline visualization showing relevant events related to the conflict and peace process.